v0lliner/leen-epood/docs/maksekeskus-integration.md

 3. System fetches available payment methods from Maksekeskus
 4. User selects a bank-link payment method
 5. User clicks "Proceed to payment"
-6. System creates an order in the database
+6. System creates an order in the Supabase database
 7. System creates a transaction in Maksekeskus
 8. User is redirected to the selected bank's payment page